AdMaster/admaster.github.com/src/trackmaster/v1/en/campaign.md

     DELETE /networks/advertisers/campaigns/:id

-When the campaign's status which you want to delete is not typing, the campaign's status will be changed as deleted.

-When the campaign's status which you want to delete is typing, the campaign will be deleted.
+When the campaign which you want to delete contains placement, the campaign can not be deleted.

 **Response**